 “It’s a big vacation thing.
 Jamaica is close to us, too, so it is advantageous for everybody to go,” he said.

-About The ISKA World Championships
+About 2018 ISKA Amateur World Championship Jamaica

 When Jamaica applied to host the world-renowned ISKA World Championships it was never expected that a small island would win the bid versus more experienced applicants from the European community.
 When Jamaica won, it was clear the island had made its mark on the world following the ITF World Cup in 2014 showing the popular hosting countries that Jamaica was capable of handling such a large event.